wesleymutwiri/authvice/README.md

     ```bash
     $ git clone https://github.com/wesleymutwiri/authvice.git && cd authvice
     ```
     ii.
+Change database settings in main.go to point to your own running instance of postgres iii.
 Build the file using docker creating a tag go-docker-optimized
     ```bash
     $ docker build -t go-docker-optimized -f Dockerfile .
     ```
-    iii.
+    iv.
 Run the docker container once finished exposing the port to your local computer's port
     ```bash
     $ docker run -p 127.0.0.1:10000:10000 go-docker-optimized:latest
     ```
-    iv.
+    v.
 The application will be running on port 10000 and can be accessed through: [localhost:10000](http://localhost:10000)

 2. Run the code directly if you have go installed on the machine